taichi/modernjs/modernjs.en.md

 It may be suitable for use with a small team composed only of engineers with sufficient development experience of GUI applications.

 It is really difficult to properly determine the specifications of those that are missing and properly implement it, assuming that they are missing while making the application.
-Especially when the cost pressure during project progression is strong, can it do well?
+Especially when the cost pressure during project progression is high, can it do well?
 At least, I will not be able to do it.

 ### About [React]
 Since the body of [React] has a role only for the part of the view, there are various shortcomings in making the application.

 I chose [react-router](https://github.com/ReactTraining/react-router) without much trouble about Router.
-It can be said that I myself do not have standards for selecting Routers.
+It can be said that I do not have standards for selecting Routers.

 As a utility for testing, you can not remove [enzyme](https://github.com/airbnb/enzyme).
-It is the greatest merit of using a de facto standard library that you can use high quality modules created by users who have incorporated frameworks.
+It is the greatest merit of using a de facto standard library that you can use high-quality modules created by users who have incorporated frameworks.

 ### About [CSS Modules]
 In other words, CSS is like a programming language with only global variables, a programmer who lives in a world where the default scope is local variable is an unavoidable environment.